nmshd/documentation/_posts/2022-06-27-announcing-enmeshed-v2.md

 ## Getting Prereleases

 During the development of Enmeshed V2 we will continue to publish new versions of the Connector and the app.
-You will find docs of version 2 [here](https://enmeshed.eu/versions/2.0.0) and we are also constantly updating it.

 If you are curious you can already check out one of the early [Connector versions](https://github.com/nmshd/cns-connector/pkgs/container/connector/versions) tagged as `alpha`.
 Keep in mind that these are highly experimental and shouldn't be used in production scenarios, because there can be API changes at any time.